 Let’s start at the beginning… taking your dog for a walk.
 When those high temperatures hit, everything starts getting hotter, including the asphalt.
 Make sure that before you even begin to take your dog for their walk you check the asphalt temperature with your hand… IF IT IS TOO HOT FOR YOUR HAND IT IS TOO HOT FOR YOUR DOG.
 While their pads offer some protection they can get burned easily, I would suggest getting little booties for your baby or walking in the early morning or evening once the temperatures have dropped.
 Also, water water water… bring a bottle of water and a collapsible bowl to make sure they stay hydrated and cool during those tough summer months.

 DO NOT SHAVE YOUR DOUBLE COATED BREED.
 The same hair that keeps them warm in the winter keeps them cool in the summer, if you insist on shaving your dog for any reason, keep them inside.
 Dogs even when shaved, sometimes ESPECIALLY when shaved, can overheat and have a heat stroke if left in the elements.
 Ask your groomer their opinion on if you should shave your pet or not.

-Lastly…if all of these tips have failed you, and you think your poor pup is overheating…here are some signs to look for and to take your pet to the vet IMMEDIATELY
+Lastly… if all of these tips have failed you, and you think your poor pup is overheating, here are some signs to look for (and take your pet to the vet IMMEDIATELY):

 - Heavy Panting